chris-codes1212/housing-prices-dash-app/README.md

 The Ames Iowa Housing Dataset was compiled by Dean De Cock in 2011 to serve as an alternative to the very well-known Boston Housing Dataset that many data scientists are familiar with.
 I collected the data from https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data and was split into test.csv and train.csv, I merged the data from these files (using R) into a single csv file (iowa_homes_full.csv) that is used to populate the dash app plots.

+I also included the data_description.csv file provided by kaggle to give the user an understanding of the features in the data set which can come in handy specifically for the 'Numeric Feature' dropdown in the dash app.

 ### Running the Plotly Dash Dpp

 In order to run this application, there are two options: